domoticsduino/smarthome-fw-lib-esp8266-ddmq4/README.md

-# smarthome-fw-lib-esp8266-ddmq4
+# Smarthome firmware library for ESP8266 - MQ-4 gas sensor
-Library to interface MQ-4 gas sensor
+Library with functions for MQ-4 gas sensor based on ESP8266 board